• Skip to primary navigation

 You can make these hamburger buns in a standing mixer or by hand.
 I'll explain how to do both methods.

-In the bowl of a standing mixer fitted with the dough hook (or a large bowl), combine water, sugar and yeast.
+Begin by combining water, sugar and yeast either in the bowl of a standing mixer fitted with the dough hook or in a large bowl (to mix/knead by hand).
 Let stand for 5-10 minutes or until foamy.

 two photos showing How to Make Homemade Hamburger Buns